gearglow/ReptiliaWithATwist/The List.md

 "That's it!"
 Hermione cried.
 "Izabella 'The Matagot' Maradona!"

+"Perfect," Luna agreed sagely.

 "Yeah, alright!
 It _does_ flow nicely," Izzy agreed.

-"That settles it, then," Rita agreed.
+"That settles it, then," Rita said.

 ## Chapter 17: Ballroom Blitz

 As much of a whirlwind as November had been, December was a much-needed return to some semblance of normal, and gave Elysia the chance to catch her breath and take stock.
 The Hex Games, for all their flash and glamour, were a distraction from more important things, in the long term.
 Sirius was still a fugitive, Riddle still had horcruxes, and Dumbledore was still meddling.
-And beyond that, there were wrongs she could put to rights now, and just hadn't had a chance to yet: Remus' lycanthropy, Nell's parents.
+And beyond that, there were wrongs she could put to rights now, and just hadn't had a chance to yet: Remus' lycanthropy, for instance, and Nell's parents.

 But on top of everything else, a new concern was dropped on her lap before December even arrived: the Yule Ball.